Hair Loss & Air Pollution: What To Know + 4 Hair Care Tips

 What you can do about air pollution and your hair health:

 Take a collagen supplement.

 Because you can't fully remove yourself from the effects of pollution, you need to ensure you are neutralizing as much free radical damage as possible from the inside.
 This involves eating plenty of antioxidants, like vitamin C and vitamin E and supporting your body through hydrolyzed collagen supplements.
-Hair is mainly made up of the protein keratin and structural lipids.
-For the body to build keratin, it needs several types of amino acids, many of which are part of collagen peptides.
+Hair is mainly made up of the protein keratin and structural lipids4.
+For the body to build keratin, it needs several types of amino acids, many of which are part of collagen peptides5.
 In fact, one of the main amino acids in keratin is proline, which is found in collagen peptides as well.
 The theory follows that if you ingest these amino acids, they can help support your natural levels of these essential ingredients.* "Amino acids are the building blocks' cell membranes and, for keratin, the material that hair is made of," says board-certified dermatologist Joshua Zeichner, M.D.
-Collagen supplements may also act as an antioxidant and help neutralize free radicals from oxidative stress.* From there, you should focus on removing pollution debris from the hair and scalp.
+Collagen supplements may also act as an antioxidant6 and help neutralize free radicals from oxidative stress.* From there, you should focus on removing pollution debris from the hair and scalp.

 Swap in an anti-pollution shampoo.

 If air pollution is of particular concern to you, consider investing in a shampoo system that's formulated specifically to mitigate the negative effects of air pollution.
 The right shampoo will cleanse away any detrimental debris from your scalp and strands while also leaving behind beneficial ingredients (oils and antioxidants, namely) to help seal your hair's cuticle and protect it going forward.